-My name is Cesar Estien (Say-zar Es-tee-en) and I'm an NSF Graduate Research & Chancellor Fellow at the University of California, Berkeley in the Schell Lab.
+My name is Cesar Estien (Say-zar Es-tee-en) and I'm a NSF Graduate Research & Chancellor Fellow at the University of California, Berkeley in the Schell Lab.
 Additionally, I serve as the Co-Chair of the Environmental Justice Section of the Ecological Society of America.
-As an ecologist, I'm interested in understanding how humans influence eco-evolutionary dynamics with hopes of translating this information to create effective policies that conserve wild spaces, create greener, more equitable cities, and combat environmental racism.
+As an ecologist, I'm interested in understanding how humans and cities influence wildlife behavior, health, and community structure with hopes of translating this information to create effective policies that create greener, more equitable cities, and combat environmental racism.

 "There will never be science for the people until we have all the people in science." - Dr. Joseph Graves Jr.